uptonking/nostalgia-studio/cms-strapi/strapi-awesome/plugin-version-trail/README.md

 - preserve versions history after disabling plugin

+- how to deal with version history when deleting an entry
 - restore a delete field
   - Restoration for records deleted by DELETE event.